How to Dry Deer Jerky in the Oven: Simple Steps

 Take the marinated meat out of the refrigerator.
 Remove the meat slices from the marinade and lay them out on a clean surface.
 Using paper towels, gently pat each piece of meat dry.
 This step is important because removing the excess marinade helps in achieving a consistent dryness in the finished jerky.
 Be thorough but gentle to avoid tearing the meat.

-See also How To Reset An LG Oven [Quick Guide]
+See also How To Use Oven Liners [Detailed Guide]

 Now, arrange the meat slices on non-stick baking sheets or wire racks for drying.
 If you’re using baking sheets, you might consider lining them with parchment paper for easier cleanup.
 When placing the meat on the sheets or racks, make sure that the slices do not overlap.